-A place for all members of our community, where people feel supported and comfortable being themselves and expressing their identities.
+A place for all members of our community, where people feel supported and comfortable being themselves and expressing their identities

-Indicator 2018 /19 2 2019/20 2020/21 Proportion of residents satisfied with sport and recreation facilities 7: 3 % 74 % No data Proportion of residents satisfied with their life requii Not red Not required 72.2 % Proportion of lifetime prevalence of depression and anxiety requii Not red Not required 27% Proportion of residents who agree Port Phillip is a welcoming and supportive community for everyone 9; 2 % 93 % 77 % Number of people experiencing homelessness on the Port Phillip By Name List (new) requii Not red 128 101 Number of people actively sleeping rough (updated measure) requii Not red 42 24 Proportion of adults who meet physical activity guidelines 59.9 9 % Not required Not required Social housing as a proportion of total housing stock requii Not red 6.4 % 6.5 % Proportion of residents who consider the relationship with the Aboriginal and Torres Strait Islander community to be very important l requii Not red 88 % Not required
+Indicator Frequency 2018/19 2019/20 2020/21 Proportion of residents satisfied with sport and recreation facilities Annually 73% 74% No data Proportion of residents satisfied with their life Annually Not required Not required 72.2% Proportion of lifetime prevalence of depression and anxiety Annually Not required Not required 27% Proportion of residents who agree Port Phillip is a welcoming and supportive community for everyone Annually 92% 93% 77% Number of people experiencing homelessness on the Port Phillip By Name List (new) Biannually Not required 128 101 Number of people actively sleeping rough (updated measure) Biannually Not required 42 24 Proportion of adults who meet physical activity guidelines Annually Not required Not required Not required Social housing as a proportion of total housing stock Annually Not required 6.4% 6.5% Proportion of residents who consider the relationship with the Aboriginal and Torres Strait Islander community to be very important 2 years Not required 88% Not required

-- This question was not included in the 2020/21 Community Satisfaction Survey, will be available again for 2021/22. - The number of people on the By Name List who are sleeping outdoors, in parks or in cars. - Number of people known to Council or agencies who are or have been sleeping rough in the City and have not yet found permanent housing.
+\ Number of people known to Council or agencies who are or have been sleeping rough in the City and have not yet found permanent housing.
 They may be in emergency accommodation, hotels, short-term housing or actively sleeping rough.